Krustylys/Krustylys/README.md

 ## 🧠 About Me

 - 🎓 BTech student with a **backend-first mindset**
-- 🐧 Passionate about **Linux, Networking, HTTP internals, Low-Level Systems**
+- 🐧 Passionate about **Linux, Networking, HTTP internals, Low-Level Systems*
-- 🚀 Currently building **my own web framework from raw TCP sockets
-- 🔥 Trying to become internship-ready for **GitLab / Canonical / Red Hat**
 - 📚 Learning: Linux internals, and backend architecture